 What Are the Signs of Alzheimer's Disease?

-The first symptoms of Alzheimer’s vary from person to person.
-Memory problems are typically one of the first signs of cognitive impairment related to Alzheimer’s disease.
-Decline in non-memory aspects of cognition, such as word-finding, vision/spatial issues, and impaired reasoning or judgment, may also signal the very early stages of Alzheimer’s disease.
-And some people may be diagnosed with mild cognitive impairment.
-As the disease progresses, people experience greater memory loss and other cognitive difficulties.
+The symptoms of Alzheimer’s can vary from one person to another.
+Memory problems are typically one of the first signs of the disease.
+Decline in non-memory aspects of cognition, such as finding the right word, trouble understanding visual images and spatial relationships, and impaired reasoning or judgment, may also signal the early stages of Alzheimer’s.
+As the disease progresses, symptoms become more severe and include increased confusion and behavior changes.

-Alzheimer’s disease progresses in several stages: preclinical, mild (sometimes called early-stage), moderate, and severe (sometimes called late-stage).
+Alzheimer’s typically progresses clinically in several stages: preclinical, mild (sometimes called early-stage), moderate, and severe (sometimes called late-stage).

-In mild Alzheimer’s disease, a person may seem to be healthy but has more and more trouble making sense of the world around him or her.
-The realization that something is wrong often comes gradually to the person and his or her family.
+In mild Alzheimer’s, a person may seem healthy but has more and more trouble making sense of the world around them.
+The realization that something is wrong often comes gradually to the person and their family.
 Problems can include:

 - Loss of spontaneity and sense of initiative